AngelMunoz/Finny/README.md

-  describe, ds <properties>              Describes the perla.json file or it's properties as requested b, build                               Builds the SPA application for distribution s, serve, start                        Starts the development server and if fable projects are present it also takes care of it. test                                   Runs client side tests in a headless browser search <package>                       Search a package name in the Skypack api, this will bring potential results show <package>                         Shows information about a package if the name matches an existing one add, install <package>                 Shows information about a package if the name matches an existing one remove <package>                       removes a package from the list, ls                               Lists the current dependencies in a table or an npm style json string
+  describe, ds <properties>              Describes the perla.json file or it's properties as requested b, build                               Builds the SPA application for distribution s, serve, start                        Starts the development server and if fable projects are present it also takes care of it. add, install <package>                 Shows information about a package if the name matches an existing one remove <package>                       removes a package from the list, ls                               Lists the current dependencies in a table or an npm style json string